open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 .. code-block:: none

    A description of this <object_name>.
-Structured information should be provided in <related_fields>.

 **Examples:**

-   A description of this tender.
-Structured information should be provided in the items array.
+   A summary description of the tender.
+This complements any structured information provided using the items array.
 Descriptions should be short and easy to read.
 Avoid using ALL CAPS.

 ..

-   A description of this document.
-Descriptions should not exceed 250 words.
-In the event the document is not accessible online, the description field may be used to describe arrangements for obtaining a copy of the document.
+   A short description of the document.
+Descriptions are recommended to not exceed 250 words.
+In the event the document is not accessible online, the description field can be used to describe arrangements for obtaining a copy of the document.

 Documents
 ~~~~~~~~~